Bergen Arches: Future

 Various projects have been proposed for the abandoned track bed: for a four-lane or six-lane highway that would connect the New Jersey Turnpike and U.S. Route 1/9 bypassing traffic headed along New Jersey Route 139 for the Holland Tunnel, extension of the Hudson Bergen Light Rail, or in conjunction with the Harsimus Stem Embankment, a recreational greenway.

 A freeway proposed in 1989 by Governor Thomas Kean was strongly supported by then-Mayor Bret Schundler.
 In 1998, this project was allocated $26 million in the federal Transportation Equity Act for the 21st Century.
 During the 2001 mayoral race, candidates instead lobbied for a mass transit line, and in 2002 the plans were dropped during Mayor Cunningham's administration.
 In that year, Parsons Brinckerhoff, a consulting firm, released another report commissioned by New Jersey Department of Transportation (NJDOT) and describing the conditions and analyzing of various options.
 NJDOT has continued to fund studies for the project.
 In March 2011, an additional $13.4 million was allocated to advance the project.

 A Bergen Arches Preservation Coalition has proposed to run the East Coast Greenway through the Arches.

+In 2025, NJ Transit announced that as part of the planned BRT Transitway from Secaucus Junction to the Meadowlands Sports Complex, they allocated $22 million to complete design and engineering work for Phase 2 from Secaucus to Jersey City via the Bergen Arches.